yuric/Euler-Challenges/README.txt

-A bunch of Euler challenges.
+A bunch of Euler Project challenges. http://projecteuler.net/

 NOTE: This was mainly worked as a purposed of learning ruby.
 I do recommend the Euler challenges though.
 Quite fun.

-http://projecteuler.net/

 --
 by Yuri Costa